fluent/fluentd-docs-gitbook/plugins/output/README.md

     collection of events) and a queue of chunks, and its behavior can be controlled by `<buffer>` section (See the diagram below).
--   **Asynchronous Buffered** mode also has "stage" and "queue", but output plugin will not commit writing chunks in methods synchronously, but commit later.
+-   **Asynchronous Buffered** mode also has "stage" and "queue", but the output plugin will not commit writing chunks in methods synchronously, but commit them later.

 ![Fluentd v1.0 Plugin API Overview](/images/fluentd-v0.14-plugin-api-overview.png)